aldec/Reference-Design/vunit/aes-encryption/doc/Detailed_Example_Description.md

 ![Multicore simulation](img/vunit_multithread_multitestbench.png)

-The tests consist of multiple testbench files, where VHDL or SV processes are organized into smaller test cases.
-These test cases can run concurrently on multiple threads, enabling simultaneous data calculation and significantly improving testing and simulating performance.
-The testbench code often employs multiple concurrent processes to achieve various objectives.
+The test base consist of multiple testbench files, in this example test base is created from two testbenches.
+The testbenches (written in VHDL or SV) have the main simulation processes.
+The simulation process is organized into smaller test cases.
+These test cases can run simultaneously on multiple threads, enabling parallel data calculation and significantly improving simulating performance.
+The python runner via the testbench code often employs multiple concurrent processes to achieve various objectives.
 These processes can operate independently or require synchronization to coordinate their actions.
 Slow I/O operations might block simulation threads, causing the operating system to switch to another thread.
 In such scenarios, introducing additional threads can enhance performance.

 ## Example Workflow